-- (i) to identify and evaluate the key risk areas to the business, - (ii) to identify those individuals who are accountable for managing specific risks, - (iii) to assess the incidence and impact of various risks, - (iv) to design and implement controls by which those risks can be managed and maintained at a level acceptable to the Board and - (v) to monitor and review results.
+- (i) to identify and evaluate the key risk areas to the business, - (ii) to identify those individuals who are accountable for managing specific risks, - (iii) to assess the incidence and impact of various risks, - (iv) to design and implement controls by which those risks can be managed and maintained at a level acceptable to the Board, and - (v) to monitor and review results.

-During the period there was continued focus on (i) the interaction of risk assessments with capital adequacy assessments for ICARA, (ii) preparations for consumer duty requirements, and (iii) CASS.
+During the year there was continued focus on (i) scrutiny of significant service providers to the firm (ii) internal controls and data checks (iii) Policy updates (iv) CASS and (v) ICARA.
 This work continues to be carried out in conjunction with operational management.